Andro72/Kerberos-HttpWebRequest/README.md

 # KerberosC#
-Kerberos authentication HttpWebRequest impersonation in C#
+Kerberos authentication HttpWebRequest impersonation in C# NOT with ICrendentials DefaultCredentials
+NOT with NetworkCredential DefaultNetworkCredentials

 Program.cs is making impersonation request and geting session request.
 Creating C# SPNEGO negTokenInit